 Hoare Partition, one of the simplest and most beautiful algorithms

-Tony Hoare invented QuickSort in his 1961 paper, QuickSort.
+Tony Hoare invented QuickSort in 1961.
 At the time of its publication, the best comparison-based sorting algorithm was merge sort.
 Merge sort divides an unordered array into two equally sized subarrays, sorts each subarray, and then merge the two subarrays to produce a sorted array.
 Merge sort is simple to understand.
 However, quick sort is just as simple as merge sort but more elegant.
 In quicksort, there is no requirement for the two subarrays to be of equal size, and there is no merging step.
 The beauty of quicksort doesn't stop here.
-In my opinion, the profound beauty of quicksort is its partitioning process, which
+In my opinion, the profound beauty of quicksort is its partitioning process, which splits an unordered array into two unordered subarrays with the guarantee every element in one subarray is smaller than every element in the other subarray.

 1// partition a[low, high] to a left part and right part such that,